All Previous Marijuana Convictions Would Be Erased Under New California Law

 The California state legislature approved bill AB 1793 on Wednesday that requires prosecutors to overturn or reduce tens of thousands of marijuana criminal convictions.
-Governor Jerry Brown is now set to sign the bill, which was introduced by Democratic Assemblyman Rob Bonta, and passed the state senate with a bi-partisan vote of 22-8.
+Governor Jerry Brown is now set to sign the bill, which was introduced by Assemblyman Rob Bonta (D), and passed the state senate with a bi-partisan vote of 22-8.

 Bakersfield Now reports that the new bill is the latest in a series of legal developments going back to 2016, when California voters passed Proposition 64 to legalize adult marijuana use.
 Proposition 64 also eliminated several marijuana crimes and applied retroactively to related convictions.
 However, the proposition did not explicitly lay out how eligible convicts could erase their convictions or reduce them from felonies to misdemeanors.
 The new bill approved Wednesday now provides those steps.